sunshine69/ansible-role-bamboo_remote_agent_window/README.md

 Role Variables
 --------------

+- `install_chocolatey_pkg` - Optional - Flag to enable install the chocolatey packages - default is no.
+  It is usefull if you rebuild bamboo agent only on top of a existing working dotnet build and SDK system and do not want to install the latest version.
+  Set it to True is you want to pull the latest version but it might break.
 - `bamboo_agent_depends_chocolatey_packages` - optional
 - `build_project_depends_chocolatey_packages` - optional
 - `bamboo_agent_build_project_extra_chocolatey_packages` - optional - extra packages in addition to the two above.